gileCAD/AutoCAD-Csharp-Project-Template/README.md

 ### C# Visual Studio Project Template for an AutoCAD Plugin.
 These templates allow to start a C# project for an AutoCAD plugin in Visual Studio.
 They are designed to automatically start the specified AutoCAD version and load the assemby when starting the debugging.
 'AutoCAD R24 Csharp Project Template' is to be used with AutoCAD prior to 2025 (targets .NET Framework).
-'AutoCAD R25 Csharp Project Template' is to be used with AutoCAD 2025 and later (targets .NET 8).
+'AutoCAD R25 Csharp Project Template' is to be used with AutoCAD 2025 and 2026 (targets .NET 8).

-For AutoCAD 2016 and later versions it is imperative that the LEGACYCODESEARCH system variable is set to 1 to allow automatic loading of the assembly.

 ### Editing the template files
 In order for the template to work, the paths to the acad.exe file and to the AutoCAD libraries must match those on the local computer.